WEKA REST API and equivalent CLI commands

 weka fs snapshot copy <file-system> <source-name> <destination-name>

-Upload snapshot to object store: Transfer a snapshot to an object storage.
+Upload snapshot to object store: Transfers a snapshot to object storage using the Snap-To-Object feature.

 weka fs snapshot upload <file-system> <snapshot-name>